Herd's Eye View: Improving Game AI Agent Learning with Collaborative Perception: Methodology

-We utilize the open-source Collaborative Push Block and Dungeon Escape environments from ML-Agents \cite{cohen2022}, and only change the sensor input of agents.
-We recreate the Planar construction task \cite{VardyOC, strickland19rl, vardy2020distancing, vardy2022lasso, vardy23labyrinth} based on previous work \cite{strickland19rl} in ML-Agents.
+We utilize the open-source Collaborative Push Block and Dungeon Escape environments from ML-Agents \cite{cohen2022}, which are already native to Unity and only change the sensor input of agents.
+We recreate the Planar construction task \cite{VardyOC, strickland19rl, vardy2020distancing, vardy2022lasso, vardy23labyrinth} based on \citeauthor{strickland19rl}'s work in the CWaggle simulator but adapt the environment to Unity ML-Agents.
 All three environments can be seen in Figure \ref{fig:envs}.
 For MARL training, we use the HEV ground truth as model input and identical reward functions to the original implementations.
 Specifically, the agents are trained using the Multi-Agent POsthumous Credit Assignment (MA-POCA) algorithm \cite{cohen2022} in Unity ML-Agents.
 By using identical reward functions, we aim to create a fair comparison between the performance of agents using HEV and those using traditional sensor frames in cooperative scenarios.

-The MARL task enables us to train the HEV-CVT model, which can perform semantic segmentation in an ego-centric or world-centric view.
-To collect the data necessary for training the HEV-CVT model, we run the trained MA-POCA models and collect the camera view, camera intrinsics, and rotation extrinsic from each agent at each step of the simulation, along with the ground truth HEV.
-By collecting data from various environments and introducing variations, we aim to create a diverse and robust dataset for training the HEV-CVT model.
+The MARL task enables us to train the CVT models, which can perform semantic segmentation in an ego-centric or world-centric view.
+To collect the data necessary for training the CVT models, we run the trained MA-POCA models and collect the camera view, camera intrinsics, and rotation extrinsic from each agent at each step of the simulation, along with the ground truth HEV and BEV.
+By collecting data from various environments and introducing variations, we aim to create diverse and robust datasets for training the CVT models.